Skip to main content

 • Explanation of the specific test(s) that might be used and the technical accuracy of the test(s) and their interpretation

-Genetic counseling may also include discussing recommendations for preventive care and screening with the patient, referring the patient to support groups and other information resources, and providing emotional support to the person receiving the results.
+Genetic counseling may also include discussing recommendations for risk-reduction strategies and enhanced screening approaches, referrals to support groups and other information resources, and emotional support for the person receiving the results.

-Learning about these issues is a key part of the informed consent process for genetic testing.
-Written informed consent is usually obtained before a genetic test is ordered.
-People give their consent by signing a form saying that they have been told about, and understand, the purpose of the test, its medical implications, its risks and benefits, possible alternatives to the test, and their privacy rights.
+Written informed consent is obtained before a genetic test is ordered.
+People give their consent by signing a form confirming that they have been told about, and understand, the purpose of the test, its medical implications, its risks and benefits, possible alternatives to the test, and their privacy rights.

 Who has access to a person's genetic test results?